vistaprint/PointyJS/README.md

 * Safari 5+
 * iOS Mobile Safari 6+

-### Internet Explorer 10

-IE10 had MSPointerEvents, which were prior to the w3 standardized submission.
-All of those MSPointer events are transformed to match the IE11+ and standardized specifications.

 ### Makes Pointer Events better

 Pointy.js is also useful when working with devices that support pointer events natively.
 It adds utilities and standardizes events similar to how jQuery does with mouse events.